rwblokzijl/Msc-thesis-EuroToken/thesis.md

 preface_date: 2021-07-03
 preface: |

-    For my master thesis I was interested in the infrastructure that allows strangers outsource their trust in eachother, namely money.
-When I started cryptocurrencies we're a hot topic, but I did not expect them to grow in popularity as much as they did.
-Initially this research was directed towards the price stability benefits of a block-DAG system such as TrustChain and implementing a stablecoin connected to the IBAN system allowing each user to become a layer-2 bank.
-However, since starting this thesis, many central banks have announced the development of a Central Bank Digital Currency (CBDC) and this project was very applicable with some redirection of focus.
+    When I started this master thesis, cryptocurrencies were a hot topic, but I did not expect them to grow in popularity as much as they did.
+Initially this research focused on implementing a stablecoin on a block-DAG system like TrustChain and connecting it to the IBAN system, allowing each user to become a layer-2 bank.
+However, after the start of thesis, some central banks have announced the development of a Central Bank Digital Currency (CBDC) and this project was very applicable to this concept with some redirection of focus.

     This research has been done during the Covid-19 pandemic, which enforced a completely new and unstructured way of working.
-The falling away of the structure of on-premise work and coffee-machine meetings with fellow researchers, combined with a vaguely defined target has lead to delays in the completion of this thesis.
-While this thesis has taken my way longer than I hoped, I am thankful that I got to work such a hot field.
-And the lessons I learned in the management of my mental health, focus, and productivity will be a with me the rest of my life.
-Regardless of the struggle of completing this thesis I am proud of the result of this research and am happy and relieved with its conclusion.
+The falling away of the structure of on-premise work and coffee-machine meetings with fellow researchers, combined with a vaguely defined target has lead to delays in the completion of this research.
+While this thesis has taken me way longer than I had hoped, I am thankful that I got to work in such an active field and interesting.
+The lessons I learned in regards to the management of my mental health, focus, and productivity will be with me the rest of my life.
+    Regardless of the struggles in completing this thesis, I am proud of the result of this research and am happy and relieved with its conclusion.

-    I would like to thank Dr. Johan Pouwelse for providing me with the opportunity of working in such an exiting field and for the feedback on the direction of my research.
-Additionally, I would like to thank my family for inviting me back home, and providing structure, social contact and support in a time when these were hard to come by.
+    I would like to thank Dr. Johan Pouwelse for providing me with the opportunity to work in such an exiting field and for the feedback on the direction of my research.
+Additionally, I would like to thank my friends who proof read the final versions of this thesis.
+Finally, I would like to thank my family for inviting me back home, and providing structure, social contact and support in a time when these things were hard to come by.

 abstract: |

-    After the release of Bitcoin in 2008 many advances have been made in the crypo space.
+    After the release of Bitcoin in 2008 many advances have been made in the crypto space.
 The feature-set, scalability, transaction cost, and efficiency have all improved.
-Yet, as the development continued, the idea of Bitcoin or any other cryptocurrency as a digital payment form, stated to take a backseat to its utility as a store of value and investment vehicle.
+Yet, as the development continued, the goal of Bitcoin or any other cryptocurrency as a digital payment form started to take a backseat to their utility as a store of value and investment vehicle.
-    Additionally, cryptocurrencies are missing the crutial features of scalability in transactions per second and lacking basic price stability.
-    This leaves whether fully decentralized currencies can ever function as a global payment system to be determined.
+    Additionally, cryptocurrencies are missing the crutial features of scalability in transactions per second and basic price stability.
+This calls into question whether fully decentralized currencies can ever serve as a global payment system.

-    Meanwhile, the world of payments outside the crypto-sphere is also making a transformation.
-With the use of physical money declining in favor of privately banked "IBAN money", payment systems are going digital.
-With decentralized cryptocurrencies insufficient as payment solutions, centrally controlled currencies like Tether and Diem, previously know as Libra, are trying to fill this exact hole in the market.
-Banks have been found unreliable, unavailable to many people across the world, and unable to provide the convenience and feature set of the new currencies.
+    Meanwhile, the world of payments outside the crypto-sphere is going through a transformation.
+With the use of physical money declining in favor of privately banked money, payment systems are going digital.
+Yet, banks are being found unreliable, unavailable to many people across the world, and unable to match the convenience and feature set of new payment providers.
+    With decentralized cryptocurrencies not sufficing as payment solutions, centrally controlled currencies like Tether and Diem (previously Libra) are trying to fill the exact hole in the market left by banks.
 Consequently, the global digital payment system may eventually belong to the first bidder, be they decentralized, run by governments, or by private, profit driven corporations.

-    We present EuroToken, a design for a CBDC that is focused on solving the open issues in cryptocurrencies from a perspective of a trustworthy central bank.
+    We present EuroToken, a design for a CBDC that is focused on solving the open issues in cryptocurrencies from the perspective of a trustworthy central bank.
 By centralising some infrastructure required to run a cryptographically secure currency, we achieve a network that can scale to arbitrary size, handle offline transactions, and remain price-stable and guaranteed in value by the Central Bank.

-    The EuroToken system is a Peer-to-Peer blockchain system that store every wallets' history on the users personal device.
+    The EuroToken system is a Peer-to-Peer blockchain system that stores every wallets' history on the users personal device.
 This allows basic transactions without an online connection.
 Double-spend prevention is handled by a set of centralised nodes that periodically verify the transactions of a given user and condenses their chain into a single "checkpoint" block for scalability.
-    In order to maintain price stability, we peg EuroToken to the existing IBAN system by allowing 1:1 exchange in either direction.
+In order to create price stability, we attach EuroToken to the IBAN system and enable a 1:1 exchange in either direction.

     We present a working implementation of EuroToken including a wallet and an IBAN / EuroToken exchange.
-And show how our system can grow to an arbitrarily large scale without sacrificing efficiency.
+We also show how our system can grow to an arbitrarily large scale without sacrificing efficiency.

 ---